gonzalky7/adventure/README.md

 # README

 This is a rails application that assumes sqlite database.
-It is an intinerary web application
+It is an itinerary web application

 Clone repo and then:

+##development environment setup
 ```
 bundle install
 rails db:create:all